tomcritchlow/tomcritchlow.github.io/_posts/2017-10-03-how-do-you-measure-good-content.md

 ---
 layout: blog
-title: How do you measure good content
+title: How do you measure good content?
 subtitle: In search of a framework or process to judge editorial... quality?
 ---

 I'm involved in a few projects right now where the quality of the content is in question.
 It gets to a very simple question but with a complicated answer:

-How do you measure content quality?
+**How do you measure content quality?**

 This is an important question for all kinds of companies.
 Whether you're a media company producing content or a brand using content as marketing it's important to have an understanding of whether the content you're producing is "good".

-Yes, there are some specific benchmarks you need to hit - compelling headlines, spelling, formatting etc. But beyond that - how do you know if what you're writing is... interesting?
-If it's resonating with your audience?

-(And no, this isn't a conversation about happyclappy Medium.)
+The people I've talked to seem to have a pretty strong idea of what good content is.
+And pretty much everyone (myself included) thinks a strong "editor in chief" role can really help steer editorial quality.

+But there's very little I've found about how you actually manage content production and how you might evaluate content quality.
+So... this is a request?
+Please send me whatever you've got!
+Below are some ideas and conversation starters.

 I'm not looking to reduce everything to numbers here.
 I'm just looking for some useful frameworks or mental models to guide a team that is producing content to produce better content.

+(And no, this isn't a conversation about happyclappy Medium.)

 # Defining an editorial mission is a good start...

-In my presentation from earlier this year [The State of Content](http://tomcritchlow.com/2017/02/24/the-state-of-media/) at the end I made the link between defining an editorial mission and hiring a strong editor in chief to champion and bring that to life.
+In my presentation [The State of Content](http://tomcritchlow.com/2017/02/24/the-state-of-media/) from earlier this year, I made the link between defining an editorial mission and hiring a strong editor in chief to champion and bring that to life.
 I included this quote from the [NYT 2020 report](https://www.nytimes.com/projects/2020-report/):

 > Our most successful forays into digital journalism [...] have depended on distinct visions established by their leaders — visions supported and shaped by the masthead, and enthusiastically shared by the members of the department. [...]
 These departments with clear, widely understood missions remain unusual.
 Most Times journalists cannot describe the vision or mission of their desks.